Map of Japan

 Most Japanese people do not believe in One God, but that everything is a divine spirit and the gods of heaven, and earth.

-This includes insects, shrines, beasts, birds, plants, seas, waterfalls, mountains, storms, rocks, winds, and their ancestors
+, plants, seas, waterfalls, mountains, storms, rocks, winds, and their ancestors

-Japanese people believe in heaven and the underworldwith strong beliefs in the spirits of the dead returning to earth
+with strong beliefs in the spirits of the dead returning to earth

 The greatest sin in Japan is to loose face by violating the social codes that the Japanese people live by